-Each member of staff must keep a detailed time sheet that breaks out his or her work hours by type of activity, client, and engagement.
+Each member of staff must keep a detailed timesheet that breaks out their work hours by type of activity, client, and engagement.
 At any given time, a professional services firm could have multiple engagements running with a particular client.

 At its most basic, a consulting, accounting, legal services or other professional services firm has employees allocate their time among several different categories of activity.
 Three of the most common internal billing categories include:

 - Billable work hours on client engagement

 - Administrative work

 Depending on the firm, it may have further, more specific categories, but these are the most common and essential.

 A typical consulting firm may have a job hierarchy as follows, with hourly billing rates rising steeply from bottom to top:

 - Senior Consultant

 Moreover, within each rung of the hierarchy, there may be multiple billing rates.
 Thus, a second-year consultant might be expected to carry a somewhat higher billing rate than a first-year consultant.
-A senior partner who is recognized as a sort of guru with particular expertise, acumen or notoriety might command a premium rate versus his fellow partners.
+A senior partner who is recognized as a sort of guru with particular expertise, acumen or notoriety might command a premium rate versus their fellow partners.

 It is not unusual for the top partner in a given consulting firm to bill at 3 times or more the hourly rate for the services of a first-year consultant.
 In any case, on a particular engagement, the client may have negotiated a discount off the standard billing rates, or some sort of cap on the total billings.